-Cafcass policies are designed to support and strengthen the accountability of Family Court Advisers (FCAs), Children's Guardians, and their managers in safeguarding children, supporting families, staff, and upholding the reputation of Cafcass.
-They do not supplant or negate the balanced professional judgement that is required in preparing advice for the family court.
-Nor are they intended to compromise the independence of FCAs and Children's Guardians who are appointed by the family court.
-Our policies do not stand alone as a set of rules.
-They set out what is expected as an integral part of effective professional practice in preparing advice for family court proceedings, and they must be applied in parallel with professional assessment and the balancing of information about what is known and understood in respect of the safety, welfare and best interests of children.
-Our policies derive from legislation and from what we learn in practice quality audits, court judgments, significant incidents, learning reviews, feedback, and complaints.
+Cafcass policies are designed to support and strengthen the accountability of Family Court Advisers (FCAs), Children's Guardians, and their managers in safeguarding children, staff, and the reputation of Cafcass.
+While they do not supplant the professional independence and judgement of FCAs and Guardians, our policies derive from legislation and from what we learn from practice quality audits, significant incidents, learning reviews, feedback, and complaints.
+They set out what must be done.
 They are public documents against which we can be held accountable collectively and individually.
 If they are not adhered to, Cafcass and individual FCAs and managers can be subject to challenge through complaints, the Parliamentary & Health Services Ombudsman, referral to Social Work England, or a Judicial Review.
-A decision not to adhere to the requirements set down in a policy intended to protect children must be supported by a thorough assessment and compelling rationale, reflected through a discussion with a manager and recorded.
-Policies are, therefore, subject to monitoring for compliance.
-Key policies that are new or updated are subject to attestation by all staff or specified professional groups of staff where appropriate.
+A decision not to adhere to a policy must be supported by a compelling rationale, endorsed by a manager, and recorded.
+Policies are, therefore, subject to monitoring for compliance - with fair and reasonable consequences for non-compliance.
+Key policies that are new or updated are subject to attestation[1] by all staff or groups of staff where appropriate.

-Why this is important for children?
+Why this is important for children.

 1. While Cafcass is not a primary child protection agency, it has a statutory duty to safeguard children and promote their welfare through their proceedings and not only those children who are the subject of family law proceedings.
-This means practitioners working together with others to identify harm and risk of future harm, and to take appropriate and prompt action when there is concern about the safety of a child, including any child who is 'connected' to the child(ren) subject of the proceedings.
+This means practitioners working together with others to identify harm and risk of future harm, and to take appropriate and prompt action when there is concern about the safety of a child, including any child who are 'connected' to the child(ren) subject of the proceedings.
 This policy sets out what Family Court Advisers (FCAs) and Children's Guardians (hereafter 'practitioners') and their managers, as registered social workers, must do when they are concerned about a child's welfare or safety.